San Marino

 People

-Although San Marino belongs to the Mediterranean region, one of the most-transited in the world for human smuggling, the country is not near any major human smuggling routes.
-The barriers to human smuggling in San Marino, in addition to the country's small size, include its landlocked nature and the lack of major ports or railways.
+Although San Marino lies in the Mediterranean region, where human smuggling normally occurs on a large scale, the country is not near any major human smuggling routes.
+Barriers to human smuggling in San Marino, in addition to its small size, include its landlocked position and the lack of major ports or railways.
+Extortion and protection racketeering are also not major issues in the country, although a few cases are reported.

 Trade